DerenB/DerenB/README.md

 - Learning iOS development, to be used at work.
 - Creating iOS practice projects using Programmatic UI
 - Watching videos on Figma and UI/UX design for future projects
-- Going to launch a portfolio website soon:tm:
+- Going to launch a portfolio website soon :tm:

 ### :classical_building: Education